SEO for beginners may seem somewhat scary but even the PROs had to start somewhere at some time.

 7. Don’t be shy – get social

-Social media continues to be a big part of daily life, and even if it isn’t an official ranking signal for SEO purposes, Google has definitely started recognizing social search results as being of value.
+Social media is another aspect of SEO for beginners.
+It continues to be a big part of daily life, and even if it isn’t an official ranking signal for SEO purposes, Google has definitely started recognizing social search results as being of value.
 Moreover, social networks are increasingly being used as search engines themselves, with more and more users turning to these channels to find answers to their questions.

 Social media channels also offer a key area to get real-life reviews and interaction and engagement with your customers and audience – all of which inform other potential customers, and Google, of your legitimacy and trust-worthiness.
 Think of social as the 21st century version of word of mouth, a tool which has always had power.